 The EU recognises that development assistance alone will not achieve the SDGs and that is why it is working hard to ensure that developing countries can build their capacity to benefit from open and free trade, can raise more of their own revenue, and can benefit from peace and security and regional integration.
 The EU recognises that Policy Coherence for Development is central in achieving this.

-We are also working in the EU to facilitate more effective political dialogue between Europe and Africa, and elsewhere, recognising our shared interests, our commitment to multilateralism and the importance of political and economic development for stability and prosperity.
+We are also working in the EU to facilitate more effective political dialogue between Europe and Africa, the Caribbean and the Pacific, and elsewhere, recognising our shared interests, our commitment to multilateralism and the importance of political and economic development for stability and prosperity.

 The EU is represented through some 140 EU Delegations and Offices around the world, many of which are in developing countries.
 This broad geographic representation means that the EU can operate in countries where Member States, including Ireland, are not present.